-The easiest way to shop for a new mortgage is to ask the following:
+The easiest way to shop for a new mortgage is to ask the Loan Officer the following question:

 “What is the rate, loan amount, payment and TOTAL fees for everything?”

-Second question – “Are you rolling the TOTAL fees into the loan amount or do I need to pay them separately?”
+- “Are you rolling the total fees into the loan amount or do I need to pay them separately?”

 Watch Out For This Problem: